-When holder has been authenticated the issuing State or Organization can performed extra authentications in order to gain rights required to grant access to some sensitive information such as "driving licence penalty points", "visa information"...
+When holder has been authenticated the issuing State or Organization can performed extra authentications in order to gain rights required to grant access to some sensitive information such as "visa information"...

 The issuing State or Organization ensures the authenticity of the data of genuine TOEs.
 The receiving State trusts a genuine TOE of an issuing State or Organization.